 6. Write and Schedule Your First Post

-Now that you have created a great homepage and some content pages for your website, you should plan and write your first blog post.
+Now that you have learned how to start your own website with a great homepage and some content pages for your website, you should plan and write your first blog post.
 Writing blog posts can help you target important keywords and rank your website on the results pages of top search engines.

-How to start your website’s first blog post.
+How to start your own website’s first blog post.

 Select “Posts” > “Add a New Post” from the WordPress dashboard.